DamienDavisNeff/DiscordPanel/README.md

 ### Latest Version Update ###
 Added the abiltity to change the decimal values instead of the RGB values, since it is the value that Discord natively uses.
-When changing this value, you'll notice jumps, as it rounds RGB values to the nearest integer, and recalculates the decimal value. **This is an intended feature.**
+When changing this value, you'll notice jumps, as it rounds RGB values to the nearest integer, and recalculates the decimal value.
+These jumps can be quite large and jarring, but **this is an intended feature.**

 <a href="https://www.github.com/DamienDavisNeff/DiscordPanel" target="_blank">Discord Panel</a> © 2022 by <a href="https://www.github.com/DamienDavisNeff" target="_blank">Damien DavisNeff</a> is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">CC BY-SA 4.0</a>